 Named for the mountain range that towers over it, the Pantiacolla Lodge sits in a 900-hectare (2,223-acre) nature reserve in Manu's cultural zone that boasts 600-odd bird species plus an array of mammals that ranges from squirrel monkeys to peccaries.
-It is higher, and thus slightly cooler, than the lowland lodges and has fewer mosquitoes.
+It is higher, and thus slightly cooler, than the Manu lowlands, and has fewer mosquitoes.
 Rooms lack electricity and are very basic (think beds with mosquito netting and a table).
 Three bungalows have private baths, but most

-290 km (180 mi) northeast of, Cusco, Peru
+290 km (180 miles) northeast of, Cusco, Peru